wp-plugins/contact-form-7-newsletter/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Added support for more than 50 contact lists
+* Now displays lists in tidy columns on modern browsers
+* Restored the "Refresh Lists" link to un-cache lists

 = 1.0.3 =
 * Renamed Constant Contact API wrapper classes for better namespacing in order to fix <a href="http://wordpress.org/support/topic/plugin-contact-form-7-constant-contact-fatal-error-when-activating">fatal errors</a> when users already have a plugin with the same class names.
 * Fixed issue with first-time form setup potentially breaking sites with PHP warnings, <a href="http://wordpress.org/support/topic/plugin-contact-form-7-constant-contact-plugin-doesnt-work-with-php-version-5310">as reported here</a>